-Typical results after tuning the matrix are displayed in figure 5.4 where the distributions of the thresholds and temporal noise for the normal front-end are presented.
-Considering all pixels of each sub-matrix and for thresholds between 200 to 300 e^- , the average temporal noise varies from 7 to 8 e^- equivalent noise charge depending on the front-end flavor and the temporal noise varies from 10 to 17 e^- .
+Typical results after tuning the matrix are displayed in figure 5.4 where the distributions of the thresholds and temporal noises for the normal front-end can be appreciated.
+Considering all pixels of each sub-matrix and for expected operation thresholds between 200 to 300 e-, the average temporal noise varies from 7 to 8 e- equivalent noise charge depending on the front-end flavor and the temporal noise varies from 10 to 17 e-.